Frequently asked questions about flying-foxes

-Human infections from viruses borne by flying-foxes are very rare.
-There are no confirmed cases of anyone ever getting sick by touching flying-fox faeces, urine or blood, but of course you should still wash your hands after touching anything like that.
+A big concern for some residents is the potential health issues associated with flying-foxes.
+Human infections from viruses borne by flying-foxes are extremely rare.
+There are no confirmed cases of anyone getting sick from touching flying-fox faeces, urine or blood.
+Of course, you should still wash your hands after touching anything like that.
+Importantly:

-- Do not attempt to touch or handle live or dead flying-foxes.
+- do not touch or handle live or dead flying-foxes

-- If you have been bitten or scratched by a bat, gently, but thoroughly, wash the wound immediately with soap and water for at least five minutes and consult a doctor as soon as possible.
+- if bitten or scratched by a bat, wash the wound straight away with soap and water for five minutes, put on an antiseptic lotion and see a doctor as soon as possible.

-There are two well-publicised viruses borne by flying-foxes:
+There are two well-publicised viruses able to be borne by Australian flying-foxes:

 What if a flying-fox scratches or bites me?

-If you are bitten or scratched, gently, but thoroughly, wash the wound straight away with soap and water for at least five minutes.
-Put on an antiseptic such as Betadine, and see a doctor as soon as possible.
+If you are bitten or scratched, wash the wound straight away with soap and water for 5 minutes.
+Put on an antiseptic and see a doctor as soon as possible.

 What about my pets?

-If you have horses, keeping them away from flying-fox camps and vaccines are the best way to reduce the risk of infection.
+If you have horses, keeping them away from flying-fox camps and vaccines are the best way to reduce the risk of Hendra virus infection.
 Vaccines are available from your vet.

-If there is public drinking water available, NSW Health recommends you use this for drinking and limit the use of water from your tank to gardening, toilet flushing and car washing.
-Faecal contamination in rainwater tanks from wildlife is a known risk not just associated with flying-foxes, but also birds, possums, and other animals.
+Faecal contamination in rainwater tanks from wildlife is a known risk associated not only with flying-foxes, but also birds, possums, and other animals.
 For households using rainwater for food preparation and drinking, the risk of getting a gastro illness from bat faeces is no different than for other animals.
-Australian Bat Lyssavirus cannot be contracted from drinking or using water from rainwater tanks that is contaminated with bat faeces.
+You cannot get Australian Bat Lyssavirus from drinking or using water from rainwater tanks contaminated with bat faeces.

-To minimise the risk of faecal bacteria and other microorganisms contaminating your rainwater tank, here are some methods you can use:
+To minimise the risk of ill effects from your rainwater tank, you can:

-- Clear and trim vegetation (eg, overhanging tree branches) away from awnings, gutters, and tanks to reduce accessibility from wildlife.
+- clear and trim vegetation, such as overhanging tree branches, away from awnings, gutters, and tanks to reduce accessibility from wildlife

 It is the responsibility of the owner to ensure rainwater collected is treated to a healthy standard prior to consumption.